Progress Bar Architecture

 csharp

-public class ProgressBarNode { public float CurrentValue { get; set; } // 0-1, actual displayed value public float TargetValue { get; set; } // 0-1, value animating toward public Color Color { get; set; } // Silent setters (no events) public void SetCurrentValueSilent(float value); public void SetTargetValueSilent(float value); }
+public class ProgressBarNode { public float CurrentValue { get; set; } // 0-1, setter fires OnCurrentValueChanged public float TargetValue { get; set; } // 0-1, value animating toward public Color Color { get; set; } // Fired when CurrentValue changes public Action<float> OnCurrentValueChanged; // Silent setter (no event) — used for initialization public void SetCurrentValueSilent(float value); }

 ProgressBarController<TElement>